yourWaifu/sleepy-discord/source/documentation.html.md

 class CustomSession : public GenericSession {
 ```

-Sessions are used for http requests, it's basically wrapper for any http library for Sleepy Discord.
+Sessions are used for http requests, it's essentially a wrapper for any http library for Sleepy Discord.
 CustomSession is wrapper for a wrapper of http requests and responses.
 [To learn more about Sessions, click here.](#session)

 ###Member types
 <table>
   <tbody>
       <tr><td><strong>CustomInit</strong></td>
-        <td>a function pointer to a function that returns a new Session</td></tr>
+        <td>A function pointer to a function that returns a new Session</td></tr>
   </tbody>
 </table>